Retirement Living Guides > The Average Retirement Home Costs in the UK (2024)

 Unfortunately, this excellent level of care doesn’t come free of charge.
 When looking at a retirement home or village, make a point of finding out what care is available and how much you can expect it to cost.

-What’s great about retirement housing though is that this level of care is more affordable than what you get in a nursing home (which can cost over £800 a week).
+What’s great about retirement housing though is that this level of care is more affordable than what you get in a care home.
 The cost of care remains lower while allowing you to stay in your home for much longer, promoting independence in the process.

 We have an article dedicated to explaining care home costs in the UK.